AdobeDocs/commerce-testing/src/pages/guide/unit/annotations.md

 ---
-group: testing
-title: DocBlock Annotations
+title: DocBlock Annotations | Commerce Testing
+description:
 ---

+# DocBlock annotations

 A Data Provider allows you to define the test once and run it multiple times with different inputs, for checking multiple use cases.